kennethober/helpers/README.md

 # Helpers

-A module of essential helper functions.
+A module of handy-dandy functions.

 ## Installation
 ```bash